Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Region-by-Region Plant Lists

-The most practical section of any food forest guide.
 Your biome determines your species.
-Don't plant a tropical food forest design in a cold climate.
+Do not plant a tropical food forest design in a cold climate.

 Northeast / Pacific Northwest

-Canopy: Apple, pear, plum, black walnut (away from other plants), sweet cherry
+Canopy: Apple, pear, plum, sweet cherry, black walnut (isolated)

 Sub-canopy: Elderberry, hawthorn, serviceberry, goumi, Siberian pea shrub